-- 1. Receiving the audited consolidated financial statements of the Company for the year ended December 31, 2022 with auditor's report thereon. - 2.
-Electing eight directors for the ensuing year. - 3.
-Appointing the auditors for the ensuing year and authorizing the directors to fix the auditors' remuneration. - 4.
-Considering, and, if deemed appropriate, approving and ratifying by ordinary resolution, the amended and restated Advance Notice Policy, approved by the Board on November 5, 2022, as more particularly set out herein. - 5.
-Transacting such other business as may properly come before the Meeting or any adjournment thereof.
+- Receiving the audited consolidated financial statements of the Company for the year ended December 31, 2024 with auditor's report thereon. - Setting the number of directors for the ensuing year at seven. - Electing seven directors for the ensuing year. - Appointing the auditors for the ensuing year and authorizing the directors to fix the auditors' remuneration. - Transacting such other business as may properly come before the Meeting or any adjournment thereof.